Harveyhase68/caller_id_pi/README.md

 I adapt the date and time to fit for MySQL, so if you want to have plain what your modem outputs chgange:

 Line 214 to sDate = modem_response[5:]

 Line 217 to sTime = modem_response[5:]

 If you want absolutely no output on command line change

 Line 80 to # print "Modem COM Port is: " + com_port

 Line 221 to # print("CALL: " + sNumber + " Datum: "+sDate+ " Uhrzeit: "+sTime)

-# is a comment line
+The # sign, starts a comment line

 The error messages I would leave a is...
 Line 80 & 221 are informaton messages, they can be commented out with #